CanadianCrafter/CanadianCrafter/README.md

 ### Bryan Wang

 Hello!
-My name is Bryan Wang.
-Currently, I'm a computer science student at UWaterloo who is interested in math, computer science, and philosophy.
+It's a pleasure meeting you.
+My name is Bryan Wang, and I am a computer science student at the University of Waterloo.
+As an aspiring software developer, I set my eyes to the frontiers of computer science, especially in the fields of AI and machine learning.

+I also fill my time with some less academic pursuits such as philosophy, political theory, photography, cycling, studying Chinese, piano, etc. It's an ever fluctuating list as I decide on who I wish to become, and what virtues I seek to cultivate.
+I know it must seem odd for someone pursuing computer science to dedicate so much to the humanities.
+But to me, the latter is what will make computer science's designs useful to the world.
+Isn't that what I ultimately wish to do?

 Currently Working On:
+* Making an ASCII rotating torus.
+* Regularly updating the Text-to-Speech Highlighter Chrome extension.
 * Making a Digit Recognizer from scratch.
 * Adding/Translating to my personal website.
-* Regularly updating the Text-to-Speech Highlighter Chrome extension.
-* Learning C++ by solving competitive programming questions.

 Planned:
 * Language learner TypeRacer.
-* Update this README
 * Simulate firefly synchronization using my boids project.
-* Making an ASCII rotating torus.
 * Complete the tutorial project on Unity.
+* Update this README

 Currently Learning:
 * Racket
+* VIM
-* HTML
+* C
 * C++
 * JS
-* CSS
-* React
+* Python
 * HTCPCP

 Tech Stack:
-* Languages: Java
+* Languages: Java, Racket, LaTeX, HTML.
 * Tools: Eclipse, VSCode, Git/GitHub.
 * Knowledgeable: Python, HTML/CSS